CDM-ujanko/adding-vue/README.md

 - Create a commit with a meaningful message.
 - Push your changes to GitHub

-# For Extra credit (1point):
+# For Extra credit (2point):

-- Instead of typing in the data manually fetch it from some public API via ajax.
+- Create the abillity to have multiple lists.